kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

     ![](./Images/8-7-25-l1-32.png)

-1. Using an experiment name, you can retrieve all jobs of that experiment:
+1. To retrieve all runs of an experiment using its name, add a new code cell with the following code and run it:

     ```python
    mlflow.search_runs(exp.experiment_id)